 If you are interested in subscribing to our regulation e-mail updates please click here.

 The Department will be conducting surveys to elicit public opinion on hunting and wildlife management in Washington.
-These two surveys will be conducted by Responsive Management, an internationally known public opinion and attitude survey research firm specializing in natural resource and outdoor recreation issues.
-The surveys will begin this winter.
-A link will be posted to this site when the public opinion surveys are available.
+This information will be used to help develop and refine strategies for inclusion in the updated Game Management Plan.
+These two surveys will be conducted by Responsive Management, an internationally known public opinion survey research firm specializing in natural resource and outdoor recreation issues.
+The surveys will begin this spring.
+A link will be posted to this site when the results of the public opinion surveys are available.

 Public Comment Period planned for May 2014